 Best Electric Fireplace Insert

 For the best electric fireplace insert, you can’t go wrong with Magikflame.
-It has the most realistic flames with sound effects, intuitive touchscreen controls, and relatively easy to install.
+It has the most realistic flames with sound effects, intuitive touchscreen controls, and it’s relatively easy to install.

 Fireplace Insert Reviews – Electric, Gas and Wood

-Well, first off it has received EPA Step 2 Certification, which means it releases only 1.26 g/h particulate emissions.
+Well, first off, it has received EPA Step 2 Certification, which means it releases only 1.26 g/h particulate emissions.
 If you or anyone in your family has asthma or other respiratory problem, the low emission of the Drolet Escape is undoubtedly one of its best features.

 Another reason why this model is the best in wood burning inserts is its heating capacity – the 1500-l is rated at 65,000 BTU and 78% efficiency.